The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 **Notes:**

-* If we are to overcap mudra during downtime, use a Ninjutsu before the boss goes untargetable to avoid overcapping.
+* If we are to overcap mudra during downtime, use a ninjutsu before the boss is untargetable to avoid overcapping.
-* Since preparing a Ninjutsu takes time (One to two seconds), we can prepare a Ninjutsu during downtime and promptly use it when the boss is targetable again.
-Such as, if Trick is to be ready within 20s, we can Suiton or otherwise possibly use Raiton.
+* Since preparing a ninjutsu takes time (one to two seconds), we can prepare a ninjutsu during downtime and promptly use it when the boss is targetable again.
+Such as, if Trick is to be ready within 20 seconds, we can Suiton or otherwise possibly use Raiton.
 By doing this, we may gain a GCD in the post-downtime phase.

 Some fights (P2S notably) may have downtime that happens mid-Trick.
 Your options are to use Trick before or after the downtime segment.
 The decision comes down to two factors:

 1. Will holding lose you a usage by the end of the fight?
 2. Will you remain aligned with the party for the rest of the fight if you held or did not hold?

-Unfortunately the decision may not always be clear.
+Unfortunately, the decision may not always be clear.
 Trick remaining aligned is crucial, but losing an entire usage of your cooldowns is also a huge loss.
 Ideally you remain aligned and don’t lose a usage of cooldowns, or you remain aligned and have used Trick pre-downtime to gain a usage by the end.

 ### Reopeners

-//TODO; 2m reopeners should look very similar to a 2m window.
+//TODO; 2 minute reopeners should look very similar to a 2 minute window.
 Generally start Trick either 2nd-3rd GCD.

 ### Holding Trick

 There may be situations where we may have to hold Trick Attack, along with our cooldowns, due to a mechanic, alignment, or a boss phasing.
-For the most part, we will try to keep Trick Attack strictly off cooldown to maximize our cooldown usages - especially if we do not know when we will be killing the boss.
+For the most part, we will try to keep Trick Attack strictly off cooldown to maximize our cooldown usages, especially if we do not know when we will be killing the boss.

 However, there are plenty of cases where we can’t or should not use Trick off cooldown.
 Such as a downtime phase that would cut our burst off prematurely, or if holding otherwise wouldn’t result in us losing a Trick Attack and its cooldowns later in the fight.

-If you choose to hold Trick Attack, it is important to know that doing so will overcap your Mudra stacks if an additional Ninjutsu (aside from Suiton) is not used outside of Trick Attack.
+If you choose to hold Trick Attack, it is important to know that doing so will overcap your mudra stacks if an additional Ninjutsu (aside from Suiton) is not used outside of Trick Attack.
 Even if using a Raiton outside of Trick means 1 less Raiton + Raiju outside of Trick for the rest of the fight, overcapping is the potential loss of 1 Raiton + Raiju.

 ## Improvement

 ### Keep Your GCD Rolling

-An important note for all job classes, it is crucial that a player always keeps their GCD rolling to maximize their damage.
-To put simply, if you’re able to press a Global Cooldown (GCD) and aren’t, then you’re not keeping your GCD rolling.
+An important note for all job classes: it is crucial that a player always keeps their GCD rolling to maximize their damage.
+To put simply, if you are able to press a GCD but aren’t, then you are not keeping your GCD rolling.
 Every moment your GCD is not rolling is damage that you’re losing out on by the end of the fight.
 Hitting something is usually better than hitting nothing at all.\

 As melee, we may need to disconnect from the boss.
-While we have a ranged GCD - Throwing Dagger - we still should try to avoid it.
-If the disconnect happens 45s after Bunshin, we simply adjust where we use Phantom Kamaitachi.
+While we have a ranged GCD (Throwing Dagger), we should still try to avoid it.
+If the disconnect happens 45 seconds after Bunshin then we simply adjust where we use Phantom Kamaitachi.
 The disengagement priority can be found in the Boss Disengagement section below. \

 Positionals follow the same logic.
 It is better to use a GCD without hitting the positional requirement than it is to clip and hit a GCD with the positional requirement.
-Or if you’re at the flank of the boss, and need to hit Aeolian Edge next, simply using Armor Crush and overcapping your Huton is better than missing the Aeolian Edge positional.
+Or if you’re at the flank of the boss and need to hit Aeolian Edge next, simply using Armor Crush and overcapping your Huton is better than missing the Aeolian Edge positional.

 ### Use Your Cooldowns

-A common mistake amongst new Ninjas is severely drifting oGCDs such as Trick Attack, Bunshin, Dream Within A Dream, etc. Unless you know that drifting or moving a cooldown won’t cost you a use or are expecting a certain killtime, then don’t do it.
+A common mistake amongst new Ninjas is severely drifting oGCDs such as Trick Attack, Bunshin, Dream Within A Dream, etc. Unless you know that drifting or moving a cooldown won’t cost you a use or are expecting a certain kill time, then don’t do it.
 Due to the high-burst nature of the job, we’re reliant on our oGCDs and fitting damage into burst.
-Drifting your cooldowns may force you to lose a use, or have your damage fall out of Trick Attack and/or other raid buffs.
+Drifting your cooldowns may force you to lose a use or have your damage fall out of Trick Attack and/or other raid buffs.
 Every lost use of a cooldown or burst ability drifted out of buffs causes a significant loss to your personal damage.

 ### What if my cooldowns become misaligned from Trick?

 This can often happen when a boss has downtime, and our one minute cooldowns become desynced from our two minute cooldowns.
 This can cause Ten-Chi-Jin, for example, to come off cooldown outside of a Trick Window.

-Unless you know your killtime, it is better to use a misaligned ability on cooldown, even if that forces the ability permanently out of Trick.
+Unless you know your kill time, it is better to use a misaligned ability on cooldown, even if that forces the ability permanently out of Trick.
 The loss of losing a cooldown (especially one like Ten-Chi-Jin) far outweighs the potential gain of realigning it back with Trick Attack.

 ### Overcapping Resources

-Like most jobs, Ninja’s damage primarily comes from its cooldowns and its resources.
-Overcapping is the idea of losing value within a gauge, a timer, or even stacked cooldowns - due to capping it to its max value.
+Like most jobs, Ninja’s damage primarily comes from its cooldowns and resources.
+Overcapping is the idea of losing value within a gauge, a timer, or even stacked cooldowns due to capping at its max value.

 1. Never overcap on Ninki, our resource gauge.
-Always use Bhavacakra to burn Ninki before hitting this point, even if it’s before Trick Attack.
+Always use Bhavacakra to burn Ninki before hitting this point, even if it is before Trick Attack.
 2. Overcapping Huton loses time on your Huton timer, which will force the player to potentially use Armor Crush more than they need to.
 Since Armor Crush does less than Aeolian Edge, overcapping is potential damage loss.
-3. Don’t overcap on Mudra stacks.
-Stacking to two mudra stacks is potential Raiton loss, which is a damage loss.
+3. Don’t overcap on mudra stacks.
+Stacking to two mudra stacks is potential Raiton loss which is a damage loss.
-4. Don’t overcap on Raiju Ready stacks, as our maximum is three.
+4. Don’t overcap on Raiju Ready stacks as our maximum is three.

 ### Boss Disengagement

 As one of the most flexible melee in terms of disconnecting from the boss, Ninja has a wide array of options to pick from to keep their GCD rolling.
 Below is a simple priority list to follow to handle your disconnect:

-1. If Trick is to be off cooldown in 20s, use Suiton to disengage.
+1. If Trick is to be off cooldown in 20 seconds, use Suiton to disengage.
-2. If the disengage is within 45s after using Bunshin, save Phantom Kamaitachi to keep your GCD rolling.
+2. If the disengage is within 45 seconds after using Bunshin, save Phantom Kamaitachi to keep your GCD rolling.
 3. Use Raiton, even if that means one Raiton less in Trick.
 4. Throwing Dagger